k3d-io/k3d/thoughts.md

 ## [WIP] Multi-Master Setup

+- to make this possible, we always deploy a load-balancer (nginx) in front of the master nodes as an extra container
+  - consider that in the kubeconfig file and `--tls-san`

+### Variants

+- [x] embedded datastore (dqlite)
   - if `--masters` > 1 deploy a load-balancer in front of them as an extra container
-  - consider that in the kubeconfig file and `--tls-san`
-  - make this the default, but provide a `--no-lb` flag
+- [ ] external datastore

 ## [DONE] Keep State in Docker Labels